 For starters, many millennials have accumulated substantial debt.
 The class of 2015 is a perfect example, as nearly 71% of these graduates left their alma maters with student loan debt, owing more than US$35,000 on average.
 This percentage is far higher than the roughly 64% of students who graduated with loan debt 10 years ago.

 This may be part of a broader trend, as companies are moving toward hiring more freelancers and fewer full-time employees.
 In addition, the gig economy, which involves people making money through opportunities such as Uber, has been gaining steam.
 Long gone are the days when people gave a major company 30 or even 40 years of their lives in exchange for a pension during retirement.
+Now, people are more inclined to seek a living trading cryptocurrencies or in the stock market than in decades past.

 Even if you have a very stable income, it may be worth it to keep these developments in mind.
 In any case, harnessing a trading system that does not depend on a steady paycheck may have potential benefits.